128technology/docs/docs/cli_reference.md

 ## `show system registry`

-Shows registered services from the system services coordinator for the specified process, node or router
+Shows registered services from the system services coordinator for the specified process, node or router.

 #### Usage